Top 7 Best Smoothie Cleanse Recipes for Your Liver

 In addition to the taste, the benefits of ginger are huge.

-Note that Ceylon cinnamon is necessary here because other popular forms, such as cassia, can be toxic to the liver.
+Note that Ceylon cinnamon - check price here, is necessary here because other popular forms, such as cassia, can be toxic to the liver.

 4. The Red Velvet Beetroot Smoothie.
 Personally, nothing is more satisfying than a luscious red smoothie that gives me lots of extra energy.
 Additionally, it just so happens that beets encourage bile production and contain a ton of nutrients.